 So, if you make $35,000 – and receive $300 a month in child support… you could purchase a nice home, and you could GET a room mate to help you make your payments!
 NOW really is a great time to purchase a home!

-If you are a Single Parent, interested in buying a home, call Steve and Eleanor Thorne at 919-694-5058.
+If you are a Single Parent, interested in more information on Home Loans for Single Parents in NC, call Steve and Eleanor Thorne at 919-694-5058.
 Each situation is different.
 Let us help you with a plan that will mean you can purchase a home, single moms CAN get home loans!
-We know the FHA guildelines in NC and we love helping people buy a home for their family!
+We know the FHA guidelines in NC and we love helping people buy a home for their family!